Austin Riley: Atlanta Braves

-Riley was eligible for salary arbitration for the first time during the 2022 season.
+Riley was eligible for salary arbitration for the first time before the 2022 season.
 He sought to earn $4.25 million, and was instead awarded $3.95 million.
-On July 11, 2022, it was announced that Riley had earned Player of the Week honors for the first time in his career.
-On July 16, Riley was added to the MLB All Star Team as an injury replacement for Nolan Arenado.
+On July 11, 2022, Riley earned Player of the Week honors for the first time in his career.
+On July 16, Riley was added to the All-Star Game as an injury replacement for Nolan Arenado.
 Riley set a franchise record by recording 26 extra base hits in July.
-He later won the NL Player of the Month award for July 2022, the first such award in his career.
-On August 1, the Braves announced that Riley had been signed to a ten-year contract extension, worth $212 million.
-The contract is the largest in team history, exceeding the length and total value of an extension signed by teammate Matt Olson before the 2022 season began.
-On August 9, Riley hit his thirtieth home run and, in 111 games, tied Hank Aaron as the quickest players in franchise history to hit thirty doubles and thirty home runs in the same season.
+He later won the NL Player of the Month award for July, the first such award in his career.
+On August 1, the Braves announced that Riley signed a ten-year contract extension worth $212 million.
+The contract is the largest in team history, exceeding the length and value of the extension Matt Olson signed before the 2022 season.
+On August 9, Riley hit his 30th home run and, in 111 games, tied Hank Aaron as the quickest players in franchise history to hit 30 doubles and 30 home runs in the same season.

+In 2023, Riley was selected to the All-Star Game for second consecutive year.
+He won the second Silver Slugger Award of his career in 2023.

+Injuries limited Riley in 2024.
+He missed 14 games in May with a strained intercostal muscle near his ribcage.
+On August 18, Riley was hit on the right hand by a Jack Kochanowicz pitch.
+The following day, he was diagnosed with a fracture.
+He missed the rest of the season.
+In 110 games, Riley hit .256 with 19 home runs and 56 RBI.

+Riley's 2025 season was also ended by injuries.
+Between July 12 and July 25, he missed playing time due to a right abdominal strain.
+He sustained a lower abdominal strain during the MLB Speedway Classic, and returned to the injured list.
+In 102 appearances for Atlanta on the year, Riley batted .260/.309/.428 with 16 home runs and 54 RBI.
+On August 21, Riley underwent core injury surgery, and was moved to the 60-day injured list on September 1.

 Personal life

 Riley and his wife, Anna, were married in November 2018.
 They resided in Coldwater, Mississippi.
 They announced in October 2021 they were expecting their first child, and their son was born in April 2022.
 The family later moved to Riley's hometown of Hernando, Mississippi.
+Their second son was born in July 2024.

-Riley's cousin Keegan James did attend Mississippi State and played baseball there.
+Riley's cousin Keegan James played college baseball at Mississippi State.
 James was selected by the Colorado Rockies in the 25th round of the 2019 Major League Baseball draft.
+He pitched in the minor leagues until the Rockies released him in March 2024.